This almond flour sugar cookies recipe is a lovely companion to any cup of milk, coffee, or hot chocolate!

 Keep reading to see how this almond flour sugar cookies recipe can make your holiday season that much more special!

-These keto cookies are an amazing treat!
+These keto cookies are an amazing low carb sweet snacks!
 I love them because they:

 - Have only 1 gram of carbs per cookie!

 - Use low carb kitchen staples (no complicated ingredients list!)

 - Are fun to decorate, no matter what season

 - Taste just as sweet and fluffy as “normal” cookies!

 Regular sugar cookies have about 20 grams of carbs per cookie.
 My almond flour cookies have only 1 gram of net carbs per cookie!
 And they taste just as gooood!

 Here’s what you need to know to make them:

 For this delectable almond flour sugar cookies recipe, you want to use: